Salwan/salwan.github.io/_posts/2024-05-28-the-dead-internet.md

 #### What do I want?

 A project that materialized as I was researching this is a trello-like decentralized service.
 Task boards can be private or public, and using a fediverse approach you may host your own node or join an existing node.
-This stims from a frustration I have with searching for a practical kanban boards solution that isn't part of a commercial platform, also allows full access from any device, and ideally doesn't require manual backing up.
+This stems from a frustration I have with searching for a practical kanban boards solution that isn't part of a commercial platform, also allows full access from any device, and ideally doesn't require manual backing up.